Skip to content

 SARNoSpecialised robotic system

-EN 18031 cybersecurityYes (basic)Architecture review, automated scan
+EN 18031 cybersecurityYes (self-assessment)Architecture review, automated scan

 3GPP cellularNoSimulated base station required